Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Experiments

 \subsection{Baselines}

-Following \cite{prag,tan2025dynamic}, we choose the following RAG baselines for comparison: \textbf{Vanilla} represents the answer from original LLMs without any external knowledge. \textbf{Standard RAG} appends top-retrieved documents to the LLM's input prompt, explicitly instructing the model to reference them when answering. \textbf{PRAG} injects relevant documents into the LLM's parameters via offline LoRA adapters, reducing reliance on input context length. \textbf{DyPRAG} shares the same offline one-to-one encoding process as PRAG.
-Different from the PRAG, DyPRAG trains a hypernetwork to translate the document to LoRA adapters in the online inference.
+Since our method belongs to the PRAG family, we compare it with the following PRAG approaches: \textbf{Vanilla} QA using an LLM to generate the answer without any external knowledge. \textbf{Standard RAG} that appends top-retrieved documents to the LLM's input prompt, explicitly instructing the model to reference them when generating answers. \textbf{P-RAG} \cite{prag} injects relevant documents into the LLM's parameters via offline LoRA adapters, reducing reliance on input context length. \textbf{DyPRAG} \cite{tan2025dynamic} shares the same offline one-to-one encoding process as PRAG and adds a hypernetwork to translate the document to LoRA adapters in the online inference.
 For any retrieved document, DyPRAG can transform it into a parametric LoRA without the high storage cost.
-The experimental setting is presented in the Appendix \ref{sec:implementation}.